 Qualify your competitors by their current audience size and market potential.

-Switch from “All Market” to “Narrow Focus” and reveal your closest rivals’ online market shares and research their digital marketing strategies further.
+Switch from “Industry Competitors” to “Organic Competitors” and reveal your closest rivals’ online market shares and research their digital marketing strategies further.

-If you feel like you need to get updates on competitors’ website traffic in more detail, make sure to check out all the abilities of SEMrush Traffic Analytics and Market Explorer for market and competitor analysis.
+Make sure to check out all the abilities of SEMrush Traffic Analytics and Market Explorer for market and competitor analysis.

-If competitors are outranking you in organic search, they may also be getting more clicks, generating more leads, and gaining more revenue.
+If other companies are outranking you in organic search, they may also be getting more clicks, generating more leads, and gaining more revenue.

-With the Organic Research tool, you can monitor a target website’s organic search visibility day by day.
+With the Organic Research tool, you can monitor a target website’s organic search visibility.
 We will continue our model analysis and see how homedepot.com is doing in organic search:

 At a glance, you can discover: